vielhuber/pdfexport/README.md

         'placeholder2' => 'bar'
     ]);

-// add a html file with a header and footer with a height of 30mm
+// add a html file with a header and footer with a height of 30mm (there also can be placeholders in the header/footer!)
 $pdf->add('file.html')
     ->header('header.html', 30)
     ->footer('footer.html', 30)